≡ Menu

 • What rate (or price) can I qualify for?

-Can I qualify for life insurance after I’ve been diagnosed with a Urinary Tract Infection?
+Can I qualify for life insurance after I’ve been diagnosed with an Urinary Tract Infection?

-Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred Plus rate when applying for a no medical exam life insurance policy!
+Individuals can and often will qualify for a traditional term or whole life insurance policy.
+They may even be eligible for a Preferred Plus rate when applying for a no-medical-exam life insurance policy!

-The only problem is that when not treated quickly and properly, these infections can “morph” into a kidney infection (pyelonephritis), which, over time, can cause some pretty significant health issues.
+The only problem is that when not treated quickly and correctly, these infections can “morph” into a kidney infection (pyelonephritis), which, over time, can cause some pretty significant health issues.

-Why do life insurance companies care if I’ve been diagnosed with a Urinary Tract Infection?
+Why do life insurance companies care if I’ve been diagnosed with an Urinary Tract Infection?

 For this reason…

-Unless you seem to have a “propensity” for developing a UTI or you have suffered from several kidney infections before, most of the time, individual life insurance applicants aren’t going to be asked about their previous UTI’s during the course of a life insurance application.
+Unless you seem to have a “propensity” for developing a UTI or you have suffered from several kidney infections before, most of the time, individual life insurance applicants aren’t going to be asked about their previous UTIs during a life insurance application.

-Its important to understand what exactly a Bladder Infection is as well as understand what some of the symptoms of this “disease/condition” are so that if asked, you’ll have a better understanding of “why” a life insurance underwriter might be interested in the fact that you have been diagnosed with a UTI and not get too worried about their “inquiries”.
+That said, however, it’s crucial to understand what precisely a Bladder Infection is and what some of the symptoms of this “disease/condition” are so that if asked, you’ll have a better understanding of “why” a life insurance underwriter might be interested in the fact that you have been diagnosed with a UTI and not get too worried about their “inquiries. “.

 Cystitis, Bladder Infection, and Urinary Tract Infection (UTI) Defined:

-Cystitis, Bladder Infection, and Urinary Tract Infection are three different terms that are often used interchangeably to describe a condition whereby one’s bladder and/or urethra become inflamed.
+Cystitis, Bladder Infection, and Urinary Tract Infection are three different terms often used interchangeably to describe a condition whereby one’s bladder and/or urethra become inflamed.

 Symptoms may include: